drovp/drovp/README.md

 Plugins are simple [Node.js](https://nodejs.org) modules published to npm registry.
 To find out more, visit the [website](https://drovp.app), or read the [documentation](https://drovp.app/docs).

 This repository is for tracking Drovp & Drovp API related issues, development, and discussions.

+If you're looking for plugins' source codes, they are all published under the [Drovp org](https://github.com/drovp).